thesahebi/afghankar/AZURE_DEPLOYMENT_GUIDE.md

 If you encounter any issues:
 1. Check the GitHub Actions logs for specific error messages
-2. Verify Azure resources and permissions
+2. Verify Azure storage account and key permissions
 3. Test the build process locally
 4. Review the troubleshooting section above